Tennessee Water Quality at a Glance

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
-Report suspected contamination to TDEC’s Division of Water Resources for investigation and follow-up.
+Contact your local water utility immediately for taste, odour, or colour concerns.
+Report suspected contamination to TDEC’s Division of Water Resources for investigation.
+Monitor our live boil water notice tracker and water alert news feed for real-time updates affecting Tennessee communities.

 Practice Water Conservation

-Support Tennessee’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps utilities maintain system reliability and affordability.
+Support Tennessee’s water sustainability by implementing conservation measures including efficient irrigation, rainwater harvesting, and low-flow fixtures.
+Reducing demand helps utilities maintain system reliability and keep water rates affordable as they invest in PFAS treatment infrastructure ahead of the 2031 deadline.

 Tennessee Cities We Cover